 A growing population puts pressure on our natural resources and causes an increased emission of greenhouse gases.
 To ensure a sustainable economic growth for future generations, we need to switch from a linear to a circular economy.
-This entails preventing waste by reusing or recycling products and materials, thus minimising residues that must be burned or disposed on landfills.
+This entails preventing waste by reusing or recycling products and materials to minimise residues that must be burned or disposed on landfills.

-Today our projects are located in two areas; Tønsberg (The Magic Factory) and Tofte (Statkraft business Park).
-We will cooperate with companies and organisations outside this region, in order to strengthen our research and innovation capabilities for global competitiveness.
-By stimulating a sustainable business growth within the circular economy, we aim to create new jobs and attract new green business to our region.
+The members of our cluster are a mix of private and public companies, research institutions and universities, business incubators and municipalities located around the Oslo fjord.
+We also seek to cooperate with companies and organizations outside this region, to enhance our research and innovation capabilities for global competitiveness.
+By stimulating a sustainable business growth based on a circular economy we aim to create new jobs and attract new green business to our region.

 What does a circular economy entail?

 This video from the Ellen MacArthur Foundation explains in an easy manner what the term means: